 These rates may vary depending on the stage of the disease and the age of the individual.

 Dealing with an HD diagnosis can be challenging.
 Support groups and counseling can help you manage your anxiety and provide a safe place for you to discuss concerns and feelings about your experience.
-The National Cancer Institute and American Cancer Society also provide resources for people who’ve recently been diagnosed with HD.
+The National Cancer Institute and American Cancer Society also provide resources for people who’ve recently received an HD diagnosis.